spkarve/ng-inline-confirm/README.md

 # ng-inline-confirm
-A simple AngularJS 1.x directive to display an inline confirmation for potentially destructive actions (like delete)
+A simple, yet highly customisable AngularJS 1.x directive to display elegantly confirmation destructive and irreversible actions (like delete)

 ![Initial state](https://github.com/spkarve/ng-inline-confirm/blob/master/initial-state.png)
 ![Transition state](https://github.com/spkarve/ng-inline-confirm/blob/master/transition.png)

+Note that the revert / cancel button is placed below the trigger, so an accidental double click never causes the confirmation step to be unintentionally skipped.

 ##Context
 Do you still ask for confirmations using `alert()` ? *Hopefully not* !
 Using modal confirmation dialogs instead ? *Better* !